-Unsurprisingly, Oreo were the winners of Facebook’s top creative award.
+Unsurprisingly, Oreo was the winner of Facebook’s top creative award.
 Oreo is a brand that has consistently come up with new and interesting ways of presenting their brand and engaging with their target audience.
 You’ve probably come across their famous Superbowl blackout tweet which was one of the first examples of a so-called ‘real-time’ tweet go viral.
-[Everything correct as of 2013!]

 Oreo’s Facebook tactics